enigma-tempo/jogo/README.md

 Enigma Tempo is a simple clone version of hearthstone-web, created by Rymedy, developed in JS to be a demo game and part of a final paper.

 ## Whats new?
-The effects were implemented and can be used by any card.
+.The effects were implemented and can be used by any card.
 Now, effects can receive parameters to customize the card behaviour.
-Computer cards can use the effects too, to improve the battle dinamics.
+.Computer cards can use the effects too, to improve the battle dinamics.
-AI was refactored and a little bit smarter.
-(Was developed before the computer cards effects, so need more work) Now is possible costumize the match by passing some data.
+.AI was refactored and a little bit smarter.
+(Was developed before the computer cards effects, so need more work) .Now is possible costumize the match by passing some data.
 This data came from the [site](https://github.com/daniellydsa/SiteEnigmaTempo), another project part.
-We optate to change the visual elements to disassociate from Blizzard's Hearthstone.
+.We optate to change the visual elements to disassociate from Blizzard's Hearthstone.
 By now, there's only placeholders.
-The game consume data from a node.js [api], the last project part.
+.The game consume data from a node.js [api], the last project part.
 All game database are there.

 <!-- ## Where can I play?
 To play the hearthstone-web clone click [here](https://rymedy.github.io/hearthstone-web/). -->